traefik/traefik/docs/content/getting-started/quick-start-with-kubernetes.md

               name: web
 ```

-This `Ingress` configures Traefik to redirect any incoming request starting by `/` to the `whoami:80` service.
+This `Ingress` configures Traefik to redirect any incoming requests starting with `/` to the `whoami:80` service.

 At this point, all the configurations are ready.
 It is time to apply those new files: